EolnMsuk/SkipCord-2/README.md

 - **!join**
   Sends a join invite DM to all members with the Admin role.

-- **!roles**
-  Lists the names role title of all members with roles in the server.

 - **!top**
   Lists the top 5 Oldest Discord accounts on the current server.